 Frequently Asked Questions About the FAFSA Changes

-The Free Application for Federal Student Aid (FAFSA) is expected to be released on December 1, 2024.
-Students applying Fall Early Decision should complete their CSS Profile along with any other remaining requirements on their financial aid checklist by the November 15, 2024 deadline.
-The deadline to complete the FAFSA is currently January 4, 2025.
-Rest assured that the Financial Aid Office will be able to provide admitted applicants who complete their financial aid decision by the deadline with a financial aid decision.
-Students applying Winter Early Decision or Regular Decision should plan to have the FAFSA completed by the January 4, 2025 deadline along with all of the other financial aid application requirements.
+The Free Application for Federal Student Aid (FAFSA) is now open.
+Students applying for Fall Early Decision should have completed their CSS Profile along with any other remaining requirements on their financial aid checklist by the November 15, 2024 deadline.
+The deadline to complete the FAFSA is January 4, 2025.
+Rest assured that the Financial Aid Office will be able to provide admitted applicants who complete their financial aid application by the deadline with a financial aid decision.
+Students applying for Winter Early Decision or Regular Decision should plan to have the FAFSA completed by the January 4, 2025 deadline, along with all of the other financial aid application requirements.
 Please email us at finaid@swarthmore.edu should you have any questions.

 There are some more notable changes to the FAFSA application and process that you may encounter: